 My top two tips;

-- Use the ACT, Reflect, Adapt Play Cycle (borrowed from John Williams) to develop and refine marketing activities that give you your best results over time.
+- Use the ACT, Reflect, Adapt Play Cycle (borrowed from John Williams) to develop and refine marketing activities that give the best results over time.